crutcher/crutcher.github.io-source/source/Tapestry/index.md

 * the existing APIs have many entry points;
 * the entry points don't all follow consistent semantics;
-* the apis were not written to enforce a stable co-variance between parameters and results;
+* the apis were not written to enforce a stable coupled ranging between parameters and results;
 * the tensor APIs are data/shape polymorphic;
 * and python itself is obnoxious to trace symbolically